memfault/interrupt/_drafts/tracking-code-size.md

 If you want to see this data live, check out the [Redash instance on Heroku](https://codesize-visuals.herokuapp.com/public/dashboards/rsertKgwMwqHWzE24G4QUvbZhEe72x4hhsqMSqts?org_slug=default)!
-Please note it might be slow to respond given it's on the free tier.

 Having these visualizations allow developers to dive into why code space has disappeared in the past and see where the code size is trending.
 If you ever